dimitar032/interspace-dodge-game/README.md

 # 🚀 Interspace Dodge Game

-Interspace Dodge Game is a fast-paced, space-themed dodge game built entirely with vanilla JavaScript, HTML, and CSS.
+Interspace Dodge Game is a fast-paced, space-themed dodge game built with vanilla JavaScript, Phaser framework, HTML, and CSS.
 Created as a personal learning project in 2020, this game was a fun and immersive way to dive deeper into JavaScript fundamentals, DOM manipulation, and basic game development logic.

 ## 🎮 Gameplay